menashabs/menashabs/README.md

 :book: Keen in searching and learning new concepts in the field of Statistics and Data Science

-:computer: Enjoys applying theory to the real world problems
+:computer: Enjoys applying the theory to the real world problems

 :woman_juggling: Loves to play with data